-Children who become fussy, cry inconsolably for no apparent reason, or refuse to eat despite being hungry… what’s going on?
-Often, as parents, we feel powerless in the face of these mysterious discomforts troubling our little ones.
-However, when a yawn reveals a white coating on a child’s or infant’s tongue, the answer becomes clear: it could be thrush.
+Children who become irritable, who cry inconsolably for no apparent reason, who refuse to eat despite being hungry… but what is going on?
+As parents, we often feel helpless in the face of these mysterious ailments that torment our little ones.

-What is Thrush?
+What is Oral Thrush?

 Thrush: 4 Steps to Get Rid of It!